picchono/plevy/content/events/inaugurale-lecture2022.md

 *Inaugural lecture of the Jean Prouvé Design Chair, May 18, 2022*

-<p>Thank you Ruedi for this warm introduction.
+Thank you Ruedi for this warm introduction.
 Your mentorship of the Chair can only be a good omen for what it can and will become.

 Dear General Administrator, dear Marc, dear Jean-Claude, dear colleagues, dear friends, dear family, dear listeners present here or somewhere online, it is a great pleasure to be able to start this inaugural lecture today at CNAM.